thesaurabhdua/bench-marking/README.md

 1) To create eks cluster using terraform , cd into direcotry eks-terraform and run command terraform apply -var="eks_nodes_desired_size=2" , this can be changed a per requirement.

-2) The express directory contains the Dockerfile we can build the docker image by cd into express directory using docker build -t public.ecr.aws/l7l7a2r1/images:node
+2) The express directory contains the Dockerfile ,  we will copy the Dockerfile directory containing cod and  we can build the docker image by cd into express directory using  docker build -t public.ecr.aws/l7l7a2r1/images:node

 3) We will deploy the express app  using command kubectl apply -f node-eks.yaml.